anhinga/fluid/atparty-2018/game_of_afterlife/README.md

 currentGain /= 1.4;
 ```

-Then we use the master row of the network matrix to make the amplitude quiter, if the weights in the master row are positive (in this run we use the convention that dark, negative cells correspond to live cells in terms of Conway's game of life, and light, positive cells correspond to dead cells, so it is louder when the corresponding cell is darker).
+Then we used the master row of the network matrix to make the amplitude more quiet at the current moment of time, if the weights in the master row were more positive (in this run we use the convention that dark, negative cells correspond to live cells in terms of Conway's game of life, and light, positive cells correspond to dead cells, so it is louder when the corresponding cell is darker (i.e. more negative, i.e. more alive)).
 These are lines 364-367 in `afterlife_conway_5_seed_sound`:

 ```processing
 for( int i = 0; i < n_outputs; i++) {